bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 **Tagmentation Plate:** In a multichannel reservoir, combine 220 µL of well-mixed beads (BLT) with 220 µL tagmentation buffer (TB1).
 Mix well and use 10 µL multi channel to transfer 4 µL of mixture into every other column/row of a 384 well plate. **Note:** because this protocol uses multichannels and Integra mini-96s, the spacing needs to be every other well.
 This has the advantage of also putting an empty well between every sample which may be advantageous from a cross-contamination standpoint.
 It is theoretically possible to do up to 384 well samples at a time; however, this is not recommended.
 In effect, using your 8 channel in a vertical orientation, put the first tip into the following wells to fill the plate: A1, A3, A5, A7, A9, A11, A13, A15, A17, A19, A21, A23.

 #### Procedure
-- [ ] Using 12.5 µL Integra, use the Pipet/mix program to transfer 6 µL from the gDNA plate to the Tagmentation Plate and mix. *Settings: Asp volume: 6, Asp Speed: 5, Mix volume: 7, Mix speed: 5*
+- [ ] Using 12.5 µL Integra, use the **TAG LOAD** program to transfer 6µL from the gDNA plate to the Tagmentation plate and mix
 - [ ] Cover with plate seal
 - [ ] Briefly centrifuge the plate
 - [ ] Transfer to preheated thermocycler running program **TAG** (*see thermocycler program appendix*)
 - [ ] After TAG cycle, briefly centrifuge and remove seal
-- [ ] Use Pipet/mix program to transfer 2 µL from TSB plate to Tagmentation plate and mix. *Settings: Asp volume: 2, Asp Speed: 5, Mix volume: 7, Mix speed: 5, Mix cycles:10*
+- [ ] Using the 12.5 µL Integra, use the **TAG STOP** program to transfer 2 µL from the TSB plate to the tagmentation plate and mix.
 - [ ] Cover with plate seal
 - [ ] Briefly centrifuge the plate
 - [ ] Transfer to preheated thermocycler running program **PTC**